 “Yes, he is there a lot.”

 There was the deep timbre tone to his voice, making it deceptively slow.
 It imparted a certain profundity to his words.
 Everything about him was as such.
-His being suggested a conserved reserve of energy in all he did.
+His being suggested a conserved energy.
 Why do more than necessary to convey his thoughts and actions.
-He could be as still as the shadows of the moon across the ground when he wanted, or as fast as a striking snake.
+He could be as still as the moon’s shadows on the ground, or as fast as a striking snake.

 Moses spoke quietly, “Eben is probably the most senior consultant to the Nigerians in their fight against the Islamists.”